ballerina-platform/ballerina-lang/docs/specification/typesandvar.md

 ```

-If the accessed field does not exist then, in the case of a struct there will be a compile-time error while the other cases will result in a null value being returned.
+If the accessed field does not exist, in the case of a struct there will be a compile-time error, while the other cases will result in a null value being returned.

 ### Type: `datatable`